gideongoldin/TurkGate/README.md

 ## Introduction
-TurkGate, or Grouping and Access Tools for External surveys (for use with Amazon Mechanical Turk), for researchers that recruit through Mechanical Turk but run their studies on other sites.
+TurkGate, or Grouping and Access Tools for External surveys (for use with Amazon Mechanical Turk), is for researchers that recruit through Mechanical Turk but run their studies on other sites.
 It provides better control and verification of Mechanical Turk workers' access to an external site.
 TurkGate was created for the purpose of conducting